cboudereau/consul-demo/spring-integration/README.md

 signal SIGKILL app
 ```

-After the service health check has been in CRITICAL stauts, the next instance is elected
+After the service health check has been in CRITICAL status, the next instance is elected

 Start java app (old leader)
 ```bash